biswanathprasadsingh9/study_todo_web/___ReadMe.txt

 -> code . to open your folder with visual studio

--> npm install semantic-ui-react semantic-ui-css
+-> npm install semantic-ui-react semantic-ui-css react-notifications axios react-router-dom